A Harder-Narasimhan theory for Kisin modules: HN-theory applied to flat Kisin modules

 where the last inequality follows from the fact that $\fS/(E(u)^{h_i}, p^n)$ is length $neh_i$ as a $\cO_K$-module.
 The equality of slopes follows from $\rk_\fS(\fM) = \rk(\fM/p)$ and $\rk(\fM/p^n) = n\rk(\fM/p)$. \end{proof}

-As a consequence of Proposition \ref{prop:deg_mod}, we can show that our Harder-Narasimhan theory restricted to $\Mod_{\fS, \tor}^{\phz, [0,1]}$ is the same as that on finite flat group schemes from \cite{fargues2010}.
+As a consequence of Proposition \ref{prop:deg_mod}, we can show that our Harder--Narasimhan theory restricted to $\Mod_{\fS, \tor}^{\phz, [0,1]}$ is the same as that on finite flat group schemes from \cite{fargues2010}.
 Let $\cG \mapsto \fM(\cG)$ denote the anti-equivalence from the category from $p^\infty$-torsion finite flat group schemes over $\cO_K$ to $\Mod_{\fS}^{\phz, [0,1]}$ as in Remark \ref{rem:anti-equiv}. \begin{prop} Let $\cG$ be a finite flat group scheme.
-If $\cG_i$ is the HN-filtration on $\cG$ from \cite{fargues2010}, the $\fM(\cG^i)$ is the HN-filtration of $\fM(\cG)$. \end{prop}
+If $\cG_i$ is the HN-filtration on $\cG$ from \cite[\S4]{fargues2010}, then $\fM(\cG^i)$ is the HN-filtration of $\fM(\cG)$. \end{prop}

 \begin{proof} It suffices to compare the degrees of $\cG$ and $\fM(\cG)$.
 We can write $\cG = \ker(\Psi:\cG_1 \ra \cG_2)$ where $\Psi$ is an isogeny of $p$-divisible groups.
 For some $n \gg 0$, we have